Office Safety and Training

 - Office employees must be trained on reporting injuries and illnesses immediately, especially for lingering repetitive motion pain and discomfort at computer work stations.
 Please use the injury and illness electronic reporting form.

-- Employees who routinely climb safety steps and other ladders should take ladder safety training at the LMS link (lms.ucdavis.edu).
+- Employees who climb safety steps and other ladders should never use a chair or stool as a replacement for a safety step ladder, and should take the ladder safety training course on LMS.
 The course # is DACU-GOTRO448-SAFSVC.

 - Office employees need training on how to properly adjust their own work station office equipment: chairs, keyboards, mouse, monitors, etc. Employees can learn the most ergonomically beneficial way to set up their workstation by accessing the UC Davis ergonomic website and conducting a self-assessment of their PC work station set-up.